tkhamez/neucore/doc/Documentation.md

 curl --header "Authorization: Bearer MTpteSBhd2Vzb21lIHNlY3JldA==" https://neucore.tld/api/app/v1/show
 ```

-### Rate Limit
+### Rate Limits

-If the API rate limit is enabled (UI: Admin -> Settings -> Features), each response will contain
+If the *API rate limit for apps* is enabled (UI: Admin -> Settings -> Features), each response will contain
 the headers `X-Neucore-Rate-Limit-Remain` and `X-Neucore-Rate-Limit-Reset`.
 A request results in an error
 429 "Too many requests" if the limit has been exceeded.

+If it is configured only, but not active, it is logged when an app exceeds the limit.

-If the IP-based rate limit is also active, the headers contain the values of the rate limit
+If the *IP-based rate limit* is also active (environment variable), the headers contain the values of the rate limit
 with the lower "remain" value.

-If it is configured only, but not active, it is logged when an app exceeds the limit.
+Note that IP-based rate limit works without a database connection and needs the APCu PHP extension.

 ### ESI Proxy